-- 1. Choose the Settings icon in the main menu, press $\overline{ok}$ . - 2.
-Choose "Load Profiles" (Load Pro on the display), press or. - 3.
+- 1. Choose the Settings icon in the main menu, press OK. - 2.
+Choose "Load Profiles" (Load Pro on the display), press ok. - 3.
 The first page will show the interval for the quantity active energy imported (Act.Imp.Tot on the display).
 Up to eight channels (pages) are available to configure, see table below.